Bauwi/react-express-jwt-starter/README.md

 ./mongod --dbpath ~/DATA_DIRECTORY_PATH
 ```

-Start the webpack development server and the Express server
+Start the webpack development server and the Express server with this single command.
+From the root directory :

 ```
 npm run dev